lcreid/jade-site/README.md

 Once I had that figured out, I just removed the link to Bootstrap from the CDN, and added `@import "bootstrap";` to the end of `application.scss`.
 It took a few heartbeats to compile, but then everything was fine.

+Oops.
+It looks like I should have put the source SASS in `_assets`.

+Okay.
+Now on to Javascript.
+Using the Rails gem (`jquery-rails`) didn't seem to work, but simply copying the `jquery-3.1.1.js` file into the `_assets/js` directory and changing its name to `jquery3` seems to have worked.
+(I could have also changed the file name in `application.js` instead).

 [Get Bootstrap](https://github.com/twbs/bootstrap/archive/v4.1.3.zip).